Predator Free 2050

 Unveiling the Stealthy Predator: Stoats and Their Impact on New Zealand's Biodiversity

-Stoat Facts:
+Stoat facts:

 1. Invasive Predators: Stoats were introduced to New Zealand in the late 19th century to control rabbit populations.
 However, their predatory nature and adaptability quickly made them a significant threat to native wildlife.